isaacnmm/pestpolicy-hugo2XX/content/posts/do-lizards-have-bones/index.md

 The appendicular skeleton in lizards comprises of the bones that form the front and the hind legs plus the pelvic girdle and pectoral girdle from which the limbs are attached to the axial skeleton.
 These bones collectively coordinate the lizards movement. **1.
 Pectoral girdle. ** This consist of two main bones, that is, the scapula and the collarbone also called clavicle.

-The clavicle is s-shaped [bone](https://pestpolicy.com/do-spiders-have-bones/), which articulates with the sternum at the front chest of the lizard.
+The clavicle is s-shaped [bone](https://pestpolicy.com/do-spiders-have-bones/),which articulates with the sternum at the front chest of the lizard.
 The clavicle also joins the scapula at the end of lizards shoulder.

 Its main function is to support the scapula.
 Lizards have two collarbones each jointed at the sternum and scapula.
 Scapula is a bone that articulates with humerus and aid in the shoulder movement of lizard.